Sledmine/mercury/README.md

 ### List of available commands

 ## install
-This command can download and install any package from our repository, you can request any version of the desired package using "-" after the package name to specify the version you want to request, if the version is not given, the most recent version will be downloaded.
+This command can download and install any package from our repository, takes as first parameter the name of the package you want to download, you can request any version of the desired package using "-" after the package name to specify the version you want to request, if the version is not given, the most recent version will be downloaded.

 Request specific version:
 ```